 6. Offering a free or valuable resource, such as an e-book or webinar, in exchange for an email address to demonstrate the value that subscribers will receive by signing up.

-7. Providing a clear and compelling reason for why people should sign up for your emails, such as exclusive offers or valuable content, to incentivize them to opt-in.
+7. Provide a clear and compelling reason for why people should sign up for your emails, such as exclusive offers or valuable content, to incentivize them to opt in.

 There are a few key trends and developments to watch in the world of opt-in email marketing: